- Some philosophers were so great that they will influence human thought forever.

 Some philosophers are so great that their ideas will influence human thought forever.
 However, this doesn’t mean that they were geniuses all the time.
-Here, we look at the worst ideas of six of the world’s greatest philosophers.
+Here, we look at the worst ideas of five of the world’s greatest philosophers.

 Plato: Flip-flopping sexism

 Western philosophy has been described as a “series of footnotes to Plato.”
 His influence on human thinking is difficult to overstate.
 He wrote on just about everything, and his ideas influenced a wide range of fields, from Christianity to chemistry.

 Plato’s best-known work is likely Republic, in which his teacher Socrates defines justice.
 Along the way, he describes the perfect city, the nature of the soul, and a story about a magic ring that turns the user invisible.
 While his Utopian city is a totalitarian nightmare, anybody who proved themselves capable could one day lead it as a philosopher-king — including women.
 He even argued that education must be identical for men and women if they are to use the same tools and do the same jobs.

 This feminism, and for ancient Greece it was extremely radical, is expanded on in his work Laws.
 In that text, he proposes that souls — which are the important part of the individual — are genderless.
 As a result, when dealing with the rational part of a person, men and women should be fairly equal.
 Of course, people aren’t equally intelligent, but biological sex isn’t a factor.